daihocmo/learn-vietnamese/docs/resources.md

 - [Vietnamese Vocabulary Lists](https://www.vietnamesepod101.com/vietnamese-vocabulary-lists/): A complete list of basic Vietnamese vocabulary made by VietnamesePod101.

 ### Grammar
-- [**※ Elementary Vietnamese by Binh Nhu Ngo**](https://archive.org/details/elementaryvietna0000ngnh/): Excellent reviews from community, I haven't read it myself, you can buy [the book directly on Amazon](https://www.amazon.com/Elementary-Vietnamese-Binh-Nhu-Ph-D/dp/0804833699) (2003 Revised Version).
+- [**※ Elementary Vietnamese by Binh Nhu Ngo**](https://mega.nz/file/gyFkhYKJ#Kpnyib0ScvKUJ6SYhvuMgJT8SnvIUfYhE5G29q378MQ): Excellent reviews from community, you can buy [the book directly on Amazon](https://www.amazon.com/Elementary-Vietnamese-Binh-Nhu-Ph-D/dp/0804833699) (2003 Revised Version).
+Here is the [Audio CD](https://www.tuttlepublishing.com/elementary-vietnamese-audio) for the book.
 - [Learning Vietnamese Grammar with TVO](https://www.youtube.com/playlist?list=PLpDgPu_Hq9ZxWC8CAODefCnjAov6t-3ev): A grammar series in Northern dialect made by Tieng Viet Oi, despite being a Vietnamese learning channel there are many videos made for native speakers.
 - [seahorse viet grammar's archive](https://seahorseviet.wordpress.com/category/grammar/): Many grammar points but without sorting.
 - [Vietnamese Grammar by Soi](https://ankiweb.net/shared/info/1707723482): An Anki deck for learning Vietnamese Grammar.
 There are audios for different dialects!

 ### Chữ Nôm

-*PS: It's weird to repeat this in the resource section, but you DON'T HAVE TO LEARN Han Nom to be able to speak Vietnamese.
+*PS: you DON'T HAVE TO LEARN Chu Nom to be able to speak Vietnamese.
 Most of the Vietnamese out there aren't able to recognize a single Nom character.
 But still, there are people who want to learn this so I decided to make Han Nom resource list (It's not completed though).*

 - [ChuNom.org](https://chunom.org/): There are some Chữ Nôm course offered by ChuNom.org
 - [Nom Foundation](https://nomfoundation.org/): an American nonprofit agency for Han Nom preservation.